Guide to Norwegian Cruise Line Ships By Age (2024)

 Guide to Norwegian Cruise Line Ship Classes

-Norwegian Epic includes the line’s first Spice H20, the Haven, and several signature entertainment options including Howl at the Moon, Headliners Comedy Club, and an exclusive Beatles cover band.
+Norwegian Epic includes the line’s first Spice H2O sundeck, the Haven, and several signature entertainment options including Howl at the Moon, Headliners Comedy Club, and an exclusive Beatles cover band.

-The ship also features a Cirque Dreams dinner show and the Broadway hit Priscilla Queen of the Desert.
+The ship also features the Burn the Floor show as well as Deal or No Deal and Wheel of Fortune.
 Not to mention, there is bowling, an Ice Bar, and the first bowl slide at sea.

-From the complimentary O’Sheehan’s Pub and Shanghai Chinese Restaurant to the plethora of specialty dining, you can sample cuisine from around the world on Norwegian Epic.
+From the complimentary O’Sheehan’s Bar & Grill and Shanghai Chinese Restaurant to the plethora of specialty dining, you can sample cuisine from around the world on Norwegian Epic.

 Among the specialty dining options are the line’s signature steakhouse Cagney’s, the Italian restaurant La Cucina, the Brazilian Churrascaria Moderno, the French inspired Le Bistro, the hibachi experience at Teppanyaki, and the Wasabi sushi bar.